-The Research Acceleration Unit creates and manages workshops and seminars that teach skills and tips to early-career researchers and graduate students to advance their research activities.
+The Research Acceleration Unit creates and manages workshops and seminars for early-career researchers and graduate students to advance their skills in their research activities.

-When preparing our seminars/workshops, we define a clear intent and purpose, including the knowledge/skills that we want the participants to learn.
+When preparing our seminars/workshops, we define a clear intent and purpose, including the knowledge/skills that we want to share with the participants.
 Thus, we have divided researchers’ activities into several basic stages (research planning and funding, experiments and data analysis, paper manuscript writing, conference presentations, PR and outreach, etc.), and develop each seminar/workshop to fulfill one or more of these stages.

 The underlying ideas/intentions of planning Research Acceleration Programs